-- Potential for adverse impacts on social and cultural values of trees, such as the Doreen River Red Gums located on the corner of Yan Yean Rd and Doctors Gully Rd. - Potential for adverse impact on local amenity including visual impact, such as through reduction in canopy cover. - Potential adverse effects on Aboriginal cultural heritage places and values. - Potential adverse effects on historical cultural heritage values, especially buildings, properties, trees, archaeological sites and precincts. - Potential adverse effects on urban landscapes that provide a range of functions (e.g. visual amenity, cooling from vegetation and shade).
+- Potential for adverse impacts on social and cultural values of trees. - Potential for adverse impact on local amenity including visual impact, such as through reduction in canopy cover. - Potential adverse effects on Aboriginal cultural heritage places and values. - Potential adverse effects on historical cultural heritage values, especially buildings, properties, trees, archaeological sites and precincts. - Potential adverse effects on urban landscapes that provide a range of functions (e.g. visual amenity, cooling from vegetation and shade).